rust-lang/rust/src/doc/reference.md

 ### Self types

-The special type `self` has a meaning within methods inside an impl item.
-It refers to the type of the implicit `self` argument.
+The special type `Self` has a meaning within traits and impls.
+In a trait definition, it refers to an implicit type parameter representing the "implementing" type.
+In an impl, it is an alias for the implementing type.
 For example, in:

 ```
 trait Printable {